ameerik/ameerik/README.md

 ## Hi there 👋

-My name is Ameer, and I am a Computer and Information Sciences Graduate interested in all things Python and Data Science!
+My name is Ameer, and I am pursuing my honours in Computer and Information Sciences.
+I am interested in all things Python and Data Science!

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...